 Hotel accommodation in Anchorage is not included

-- Fly Anchorage-King Salmon
+- Fly Anchorage-King Salmon (not included)

 - Transfer to Bush Plane